How to Build Great App Store Screenshots

-The style has visual appeal and easily entertains, attracts users.
+The style has visual appeal and easily entertains, it attracts users.
 That's exactly what you need, right?

 There are many examples of designers overdone in their attempts to create something spectacular; as a result, details take the attention away from your application.
 So be careful when using such a type of screenshots.

 Who benefits from using the style in question?

 If you know how to play up this idea, full speed ahead!
 Your audience's interest is guaranteed.

 The next approach to creating an app screenshot can also be called a "promotion" or even a "banner ad".
 It’s a sort of emotional way to tell the user about your application's features.